YassinKhanji/Portfolio_1/Technical_Portfolio/Strategies/Documentation Strategy.md

 3. **Risk Management**: Managing risk is crucial.
 This part covers things like position sizing, stop-losses, and diversification, as well as when to exit a trade.
 The aim is to protect against large, unexpected losses.

-4. **Optimization**: Here, we fine-tune the strategy’s parameters to improve its performance.
+4. **Portfolio Optimization**: Here, we fine-tune the strategy’s parameters to improve its performance.
 Techniques like Walk-Forward Optimization (WFO) or Reinforcement Learning can help make the strategy more adaptable.

 5. **Stress-Testing and Validation**: Rigorous testing, including simulations and scenario analysis, ensures that the strategy can handle real-world challenges like taxes, inflation, and extreme market conditions.